 UI test automation framework

 For VR automation, we recommend AirTest.
-It is one of the best open-source frameworks and it is built for VR gaming apps, where you get an automated testing framework.
-It is cross-platform and it supports Windows, native apps, iOS and Android.
+It is one of the best open-source frameworks, and it is built for VR gaming apps, where you get an automated testing framework.
+It is cross-platform and supports Windows, native apps, iOS and Android.
 AirTest includes app installation, assertion, simulated input and so forth.
 You can perform image recognition technology to locate and identify UI elements.
 Automate tests on games without code injections.
 You can see the results in HTML reports.
 It’s easier to find failed tests quickly.

 End to End Testing / QA testing

 It means a full playthrough of the VR app that needs to be tested.
 It is done manually as well as automatically.
 But the automated version of QA still needs much input to become more usable.